TanStack/table/docs/src/pages/docs/api/useFilters.md

   - An instance-level function used to update the values for **all** filters on the table, all at once.
   - `filtersObjectArray` is an array of objects with `id` and `value` keys.
 Example: `[{ id: 'columnAccessor', value: 'valueToFilter' }]`
   - **Note:** You must call `setAllFilters` with an array, even if that array is empty.
 Example: `setAllFilters([])`
+- `filteredFlatRows: Array<Row>`
+  - An array of all Rows including subRows which have been matched by the filter and have been flattened into the order in which they were detected (depth first)
+  - This can be helpful in calculating total row counts that must include subRow
+- `filteredRowsById: Object<rowId: Row>`
+  - An object of all Rows including subRows which have been matched by the filter.

 ### Column Properties